Paraboly/react-native-media-picker/README.md

 ## License

-React Native Library Boilerplate is available under the MIT license.
+React Native Media Picker by Paraboly is available under the MIT license.
 See the LICENSE file for more info.